i-tozer/substack-to-kindle/README.md

 ## How It Works

+1. **Input Processing**:
-1. **Scraping**: Extracts article content, title, author, and images from the Substack URL
+   - For Substack URLs: Extracts article content, title, author, and images from the URL
+   - For PDF files: Processes the local PDF file
 2. **Conversion**:
    - For EPUB: Converts the content directly to EPUB format
    - For AZW3/MOBI: Converts directly to the requested format